 Olivia Laing

-““Among the most significant voices of our time.””
+“Among the most significant voices of our time.”

 Olivia Laing is an internationally acclaimed writer and critic.
-They are the author of eight books, including The Lonely City (2016), Everybody (2021) and the Sunday Times number one bestseller The Garden Against Time (2024.
+They are the author of nine books, including The Lonely City (2016), Everybody (2021) and the Sunday Times number one bestseller The Garden Against Time (2024).
 They are a Fellow of the Royal Society of Literature and an Honorary Fellow of the Royal Academy of Arts, and in 2018 were awarded the Windham-Campbell Prize for non-fiction.
 Their books have been translated into twenty-one languages.

 Their first novel, Crudo, is a real-time account of the turbulent summer of 2017.
 It was a Sunday Times top ten bestseller and won the James Tait Black Memorial Prize.

-Laing writes on art and culture for the Guardian, Financial Times and New York Times, among many other publications.
-They’ve written catalogue essays on a variety of contemporary artists, including Andy Warhol, Agnes Martin, Derek Jarman, Wolfgang Tillmans and Chantal Joffe.
-Their collected essays on art, Funny Weather: Art in an Emergency, were published in 2020.
+Laing writes on art and culture for the GuardianFinancial Times and New York Times, among many other publications.
+They’ve written catalogue essays on a range of contemporary artists, including Derek Jarman, Christian Marclay, Agnes Martin, Tilda Swinton, Wolfgang Tillmans and Andy Warhol.
+They’re the author of two essay collections: Funny Weather: Art in an Emergency and Painting Writing Texting, which charts a decade of collaboration with the artist Chantal Joffe.

 Published works